A Circuit Of Ocado Robots Could Complete Your Grocery Order In Minutes

-The largest online grocery delivery company, Ocado, in England has a circuit of more than 1,000 robots that could fill and complete the grocery order in less than five minutes.
+The largest online grocery delivery company, Ocado, in England has a circuit of more than 1,000 robots that could fill and complete a grocery order in less than five minutes.
 These robot workers were co-created by the U.K. manufacturer Tharsus.

 There are about 50,000 products that are advertised on the Ocado website.
 The robots aim to carry and deliver these heavy payloads.
 They speed across the rails at a rapid rate of 13 feet per second and operate for many hours on only a single electric charge.